perkyquirky/Pademelon/README.md

 More example configurations, including auth: [Compose Examples](https://github.com/perkyquirky/Pademelon/blob/main/docker-compose-examples.yaml)

-## Optional auth
+## Optional authentication

 By default the dashboard is open to anyone who can reach it on the local network.

-Auth is currently not required, this is being implimented prior to the addition of commands that can modify VM's.
+Users can view live stats without authenticating.

+Pademelon will soon have features for controlling VM states.
+As such Auth is being implimented to ensure that people on the local network cannot make changes unauthenticated.
+The auth system is NOT intended AT ALL for internet facing.

 You can use a password of your choosing or generate a random string with:

 ```bash